To begin is for everyone. To persevere is for saints. ~ St. Josemaria Escriva

 By the time we get to the age of 25, we have so many existing pathways that our brain relies on, it’s hard to break free of them.

 So, for example, if we spend years ignoring the alarm clock in the morning, the brain eventually accepts that the alarm is there to be ignored.
 The same goes for exercise and for prayer.
 We know for sure the negative effects of a junk-food or social-media habit on our physical or spiritual health, but it can be too easy to give in.

 We say to ourselves, I should really exercise or pray more, but immediately quell those thoughts with distractions, marking out neural pathways that become increasingly difficult to change.

-One reason is because our brain is “inherently lazy” and will always “choose the most energy efficient path” if we let it, writes Tara Swart in her book Neuroscience for Leadership – and that tends to be the path it knows we follow most often.
+One reason is that our brain is “inherently lazy” and will always “choose the most energy-efficient path” if we let it, writes Tara Swart in her book Neuroscience for Leadership – and that tends to be the path it knows we follow most often.

 Eventually, whenever we make efforts to rejuvenate our spiritual and physical health, we are swamped by a host of excuses that are really our brain following the neural paths of least resistance.